 Designed and developed by Beech Grove Academy students in partnership with Oxfam, the innovative Promotion and Practice Handwashing Kit has an ‘A-frame’ superstructure capable of holding different locally-available water containers combined with soap, handwashing reminders, and the ‘HandyWash’ water dispenser – which is robust, low-cost, light, conserves water, and has a one-touch action.
 The attractive design is height-adjustable for children and wheelchair users and easy to use and maintain, providing dignified handwashing facilities for people in crisis.

-The kit will facilitate better access to handwashing facilities for women, men, and children living in displacement camps – including disabled persons and the elderly.
-The station – easy to use and install – will increase handwashing rates and therefore lower incidence of disease, providing people with health and dignity and satisfying the basic need of effective, readily available water and sanitation facilities in times of crisis.
+The kit facilitated better access to handwashing facilities for women, men, and children living in displacement camps – including disabled persons and the elderly.
+The station – easy to use and install – increased handwashing rates and therefore lower incidence of disease, providing people with health and dignity and satisfying the basic need of effective, readily available water and sanitation facilities in times of crisis.
 Easier maintenance and management helps conserve scarce water resources and durability makes the station suitable for long-term sustainable use.

-The kit will also save cost and time as humanitarian actors and their logisticians currently spend considerable time sourcing and installing components for other handwashing solutions.
-The time and cost savings on limited resources will ultimately allow humanitarian actors to reach more
+The kit also saved cost and time as humanitarian actors and their logisticians currently spend considerable time sourcing and installing components for other handwashing solutions.
+The time and cost savings on limited resources ultimately allowed humanitarian actors to reach more

 As their handwashing project comes to an end, Oxfam share the journey they have travelled in creating and testing a prototype for a handwashing station.View

 I arrived at AidEx in Brussels to see the brand new, and final, prototype of the handwashing kit, fresh from the factory.
 It had been a year since I field tested the first prototype at a refugee camp in Tanzania.
 Another two trips followed, including Uganda, with iterated designs.
 (Watch this video to see the handwashing kit at AidEx)View